31 (Mostly) Over-$200 Gifts For The Splurge-Worthy People On Your List

 A Versatile Gold Chain

-A "wear anywhere" piece of everyday jewelry is delicate, simple, and elegant — and this versatile paperclip chain checks all the boxes.
+A "wear anywhere" piece of everyday jewelry must be delicate, simple, and elegant — and this versatile paperclip chain checks all the boxes.
 Best of all, it's both charming on its own and lends itself well to a whole layered look.
 This ranks at 4.8 out of 5 stars with one of the 370 reviews saying, "Love the simplicity of this chain necklace and that I can adjust it easily to my desired length and make it look suitable with my outfit.
 I've got many compliments since I got it and super happy that I've got it with the matching bracelet."

-A "wear anywhere" piece of everyday jewelry is delicate, simple, and elegant — and this versatile paperclip chain checks all the boxes.
+A "wear anywhere" piece of everyday jewelry must be delicate, simple, and elegant — and this versatile paperclip chain checks all the boxes.
 Best of all, it's both charming on its own and lends itself well to a whole layered look.
 This ranks at 4.8 out of 5 stars with one of the 370 reviews saying, "Love the simplicity of this chain necklace and that I can adjust it easily to my desired length and make it look suitable with my outfit.
 I've got many compliments since I got it and super happy that I've got it with the matching bracelet."

 Bring The Steam Room Anywhere